 Honors & Distinctions

-- Recognized by Chambers USA for Intellectual Property Law (2019)
+- Recognized by Chambers USA for Intellectual Property Law (2019 - present)

 In 2007 Kevin served as adjunct professor at the Franklin Pierce Law Center, joining a highly respected faculty in a nationally-ranked intellectual property program.
 In the fall 2007 semester, Kevin was the instructor in an offering entitled "Law and Biotechnology."
 In addition to patent-related issues, the course addressed a wide range of topics including FDA regulation, R&D collaboration, securities issues, privacy and reimbursement.

 A popular panelist and lecturer, Kevin's presentations include:

 - "In re Bilski - Implications for Business Methods and Biotechnological Processes" for the Association of University Technology Managers (AUTM) Eastern Regional Meeting (2009) and AUTM Annual Meeting (2010)

 - "Research Tools: Selected Topics in Enforcement" for the AUTM Annual Meeting (both 2003 and 2004 Annual Meetings)